-When we are aggregating preferences expressed using IOs, as in the case of COs, it might be enough to know the "most preferred" outcomes.
-For example, when aggregating the preferences of two people who want to buy an apartment, we don't need to know whether they prefer an 80 square metre apartment at the ground floor or a 50 square metre apartment at the 2nd floor, if they both prefer a 100 square metre apartment at the 3rd floor.
-They would just buy the 3rd floor apartment without trying to order the other two apartments.
+When we are aggregating preferences expressed using IOs, as in the case of COs, it might be enough to know the 'most preferred' outcomes.
+For example, when aggregating the preferences of two people who want to buy an apartment, we do not need to know whether they prefer an 80 square metre apartment at the ground floor, a 50 square metre apartment at the second floor or if they both prefer a 100 square metre apartment at the third floor.
+They would just buy the third floor apartment without trying to order the other two apartments.
 Social choice functions identify such most preferred outcomes, and do not care about the ordering on the other outcomes.